LaOuede/42-MiniRT/README.md

 <div align=center>

-The <b>MiniRT project</b> from 42 is a mini ray tracing engine.
+The <b>MiniRT</b> project is a mini ray tracing engine.
 It's an introduction to computer graphics concepts and ray tracing algorithms.
 It involves rendering 3D scenes by casting rays from the camera into the scene, calculating intersections with objects, and simulating lighting effects.
 Through this project, students learn about ray-sphere intersections, shading models, and fundamental techniques used in creating realistic computer-generated images.

 </div>